astral-sh/ruff/README.md

 #### [`banned-api`](#banned-api)

 Specific modules or module members that may not be imported or accessed.
-Note that this check is only meant to flag accidental uses, and can be circumvented via `eval` or `importlib`.
+Note that this rule is only meant to flag accidental uses, and can be circumvented via `eval` or `importlib`.

 **Default value**: `{}`